GSA/digitalgov.gov/content/posts/2016-01-08-somossocial-bilingual-twitter-chats-how-to-do-them-effectively.md

   - USAgov
 ---

 There are 11.7 million + reasons to be on Twitter—the approximate number of Hispanics in the U.S. who are using the platform.
 And out of those 11.7 million, 43% tweet in English and in Spanish.
-Hispanics over index their counterparts when it comes to digital technologies and services, but how do you reach them and target your messages via Twitter chats?
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-400-Social-Network-Birds-Rawpixel-Ltd-iStock-Thinkstock-180718919.jpg" alt="A diverse group of hands hold up social media bird shapes of various bright colors." %}
+Hispanics over index their counterparts when it comes to digital technologies and services, but how do you reach them and target your messages via Twitter chats? {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-400-Social-Network-Birds-Rawpixel-Ltd-iStock-Thinkstock-180718919.jpg" alt="A diverse group of hands hold up social media bird shapes of various bright colors." %}

 On December 9, [USAGov](https://www.usa.gov/) and [Salud Today](http://www.saludtoday.com/blog/) led a [DigitalGov University](https://www.WHATEVER/digitalgov-university/) webinar to discuss how to organize, plan, and execute a successful bilingual Twitter chat.
 Like all social media events, good planning, coordination, and promotion are key.
 But what other elements make these successful?